Wednesday, October 16, 2024

 We will continue to pray for the cause to recognize St. John Henry Newman's contributions to the Church.
 Hopefully we will be able to sing Vespers for a Doctor in his honor someday!

 Note 1.
 These honors are recognized in the Catholic Encyclopedia article "Doctors of the Church" as found on Wikisource (Wikimedia Foundation) and Catholic Answers, but the paragraph mentioning them is absent from the New Advent version.
 The article as found on Wikisource is labeled as a 1997 edit, and this version is also found on Catholic.org, the Mary Foundation, and e-Catholic 2000, with the Catholic.org version labeling the 1997 edits as "web editor's notes"; even a PDF version of the Encyclopedia found on the Christian Classics Ethereal Library appears to be the 1997 edition.
 The Catholic Answers version of the article omits the obvious 1997 edits, such as the mentions of John Paul II's selection, but the paragraph mentioning the indults given to Spain and various religious orders is still present.
 My conjecture is that either Mr. Kevin Knight, editor of the New Advent version of the Encyclopedia; or Mr. Gerard Haffner, who transcribed the article for New Advent, intentionally omitted this final paragraph due to its mention of the number of Doctors of the Church, which would explain a strange gap between the text of the article and the footer not seen on other New Advent articles.
 For context, the 1997 edit begins the paragraph in question with: "There are therefore now [1997] thirty-three Doctors of the Church," while the Catholic Answers version begins with: "There are therefore now twenty-three Doctors of the Church."
 Thus, I conclude that the useful information about St. Leander and other Doctors granted by indult was set aside to avoid mentioning a dynamic number that has become controversial in Traditional Catholic circles, whether due to Paul VI's decision to give the honor of Doctor of the Church to women, or due to Francis' elevation of Gregory of Narek.
+St. Teresa's doctoral qualities have at least been recognized by the Church before Paul VI, with some art of her depicting her wearing an academic biretta.

 The peculiar gap